MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ## Prerequisites

-The prerequisite steps depend on the method you plan to use to create your cluster.
-Choose the relevant tab to get started.
+The prerequisites vary based on the method used to create the cluster and database.
+Choose the relevant tab for your preferred method.

 ### [C#](#tab/csharp)

+The following list outlines the prerequisites to creating a cluster and database with C#.

 * [Visual Studio 2022 Community Edition](https://www.visualstudio.com/downloads/).
 Turn on **Azure development** during the Visual Studio setup.
 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).